Matthew Robinson

 Biography

-Dr. Matthew J. Robinson is a full professor and the Area Head of the Sport Management Program in the Lerner College of Business and Economics at the University of Delaware.
-Dr. Robinson is the author of the highly successful sport management texts: Profiles of Sport Industry Professionals: The People Who Make the Games Happen and Sport Club Management and has authored over 25 articles and has made over 100 national and international scholarly and professional presentations.
-In 2020, Robinson was named to the President’s Council on Sport, Fitness, Sports and Nutrition Science Board for The United States of America Department of Health and Human Services and also served as the President of the University of Delaware Faculty Senate.
+Dr. Matthew J. Robinson is a full professor in the sport management program at the Lerner College of Business and Economics at UD.
+Dr. Robinson has authored two books and over 30 articles and has made over 100 national and international scholarly and professional presentations.
+He has generated over $5 million in external funds for the programs he has led and research conducted.
+Robinson has served on President’s Council on Sport, Fitness, Sports and Nutrition Science Board for The United States of America Department of Health and Human Services, as the president of the University of Delaware Faculty Senate during the 2019-20 Academic year and served as interim director of athletics and recreation for the University of Delaware during the 2016 Spring Semester.

 Education

-• Ed.D. in Athletic Administration, Temple University, 1995
+• Ed.D. in athletic administration, Temple University, 1995

-• M.S. in Educational Administration, Western Maryland College, 1991
+• M.S. in educational administration, Western Maryland College, 1991

-• B.A. in Communications & English Education, York College of Pennsylvania, 1986
+• B.A. in communications & english education, York College of Pennsylvania, 1986

 Select Publications